alrichardbollans/spatial-preposition-annotation-tool/README.md

 The tool is easily extendable to include various different tasks which bring out different aspects of the semantics and pragmatics of spatial preposition use.

-By using virtual scenes we are able to extract large amounts of information about the relationships between objects in the scene.
+By using virtual environments it is possible to extract large amounts of detailed information from the scene.

 ### Getting Started